Ritovan03/therapistchatbot/README.md

 - `hello.py`: Python code to deploy and run the flow
 - `.env`: Environment variables (API key)
 - `pyproject.toml`: Project dependencies

+## Ideas

+- AI DJ that generates music based on your dance moves
+- AI that generates recipe based on the ingredients you have at home
+- AI that generates a song based on your favorite lyrics
+- AI that predicts your mood based on your tone of voice
+- AI that generates a workout routine based on your fitness goals
+- AI that generates a poem based on your emotions
+- AI that generates a video game based on your favorite games
+- AI that generates a personalized meditation based on your brain waves
+- AI that generates a fashion outfit based on your style
+- AI that generates a personalized book based on your reading habits